How to Engrave Leather

 3. Place your first stamp on the cylinder tool and place the stamp side down on the leather surface.
 With a firm grip, use the mallet to strike the other end of the cylinder, pressing the seal into the leather.
 The more you hit, the greater the depth of the stamping.

-Carving: For this leather carving technique to engrave on leather the material will first need to be rubbed down with water and allowed to saturate for several minutes.
+Carving: For this leather carving technique, first the material will need to be rubbed down with water and allowed to saturate for several minutes.

 After that, we will start to transfer the image to carve into the material with a stylus, a ceramic swivel knife to cut the lines into the material.
 Then chisels, scrapers, stamps, etc to get the design fully formed into the leather.

-Also, you can use our electric engraving pen that will be much helpful than the ordinary tools used for carving, since it can engrave on any type of leather making a long-lasting design, and because of its easy to use shape and power.
+Also, you can use our electric engraving pen that will be very helpful than the ordinary tools used for carving, since it can engrave on any type of leather making a long-lasting design, and because of its easy-to-use shape and power.
 You will feel like drawing on paper but personalizing your material.